 The Mayor is committed to fiscal responsibility, and his office has worked with the City Council, City Manager and City Auditor to improve the City’s fiscal health while simultaneously avoiding major cuts to social services.

 That's why in 2017, the Mayor and City Council established a General Fund Reserve Policy with a long term goal of reaching a reserve of 30% of General Funds in 10 years.
 Currently the General Fund Reserve is at 18%.

 The Mayor also led efforts to create a CALPERS Section 115 Supplemental Trust to set aside funds to address future CALPERS rate increases and fluctuations.
 The city has set a goal of putting $4 million per year into the CALPERS Trust to address unfunded liabilities.

 Doing this will increase stability in the event of fiscal crises and cushion the blow during economic downturns, without necessitating immediate drastic measures.

-These two groups will bring together residents with budget experience to improve the presentation of the budget, investigate new sources of revenue, evaluate cost effectiveness, and address unfunded liabilities.
 With the formation of these two groups, the breakdown of spending on City programs will be clearer on future budget reports and more accessible to the public.